Geotechnical Soil Testing

 Do I need geotechnical testing?

-Geotechnical testing is required for projects which involve either excavation, dewatering, soil slopes and batters, foundations and/or retaining walls.
+Geotechnical testing is required for projects which involve either excavation groundwater, dewatering, potential contamination or agricultural capability investigation.
 Geotechnical testing involves conducting borehole sampling, classifying the sample, and testing the chemical, physical and mechanical properties of the soil.
-The number of boreholes required depends on the size and complexity of the project.
-High rise buildings typical conduct four to eight rock boreholes.
-Larger developments such as hotels and infrastructure projects will follow a grid pattern.
+The number and depth of boreholes will depend upon the scale and natural of environmental impact under investigation.
 For land contamination testing the required number of boreholes is detailed in the NEPM.

 Types of geotechnical tests